nu-jliu/allen.github.io/_projects/diffusion-policy-assistive-action-prediction.md

 ### Position Prediction

-Similarly, position prediction focuses on predicting the position of the end-effector (from its home position) and preemptively commanding the end-effector to that prediction via a position controller.
+Similarly, position prediction focuses on predicting the position of the end-effector (relative to its home position) and preemptively commanding the end-effector to that prediction via a position controller.

 {:refdef: style="text-align: center;"}
 ![Position Prediction Setup](/assets/images/diffusion-policy-assistive-action-prediction/position-prediction.png){: width="50%"}